Arkuda/MultisLaunch/readme.md

-Multis Launcher (based om FTB Launcher)
+Multis Launcher (based on FTB Launcher)
 ====

 ##The license of Multis Launcher